Gmagon/src.gmagon.com/source/guide/xls2csv/change-xlsx-to-csv.md

 Step 3: Click “Convert all” button to start.
 Once the conversion is complete, you can get the exported .csv files in output folder.

-Hope this XLSX to CSV converter app helps those who are in search of a solution to export CSV text files from XLS files on a Mac computer.
+Hope this XLSX to CSV converter app helps those who are in search of a solution to export CSV text files from XLSX files on a Mac computer.

 Also read
  <a href="https://gmagon.com/guide/mac-batch-convert-xls-to-csv.html" target="_blank" rel="nofollow me noopener noreferrer" >Mac batch convert XLS to CSV</a>